Linden Thomas Advisory Services LLC Acquires 249 Shares of Costco Wholesale Co. (NASDAQ:COST)

 Linden Thomas Advisory Services LLC lifted its holdings in shares of Costco Wholesale Co.
 (NASDAQ:COST – Free Report) by 20.6% during the 2nd quarter, Holdings Channel.com reports.
 The firm owned 1,456 shares of the retailer’s stock after purchasing an additional 249 shares during the period.
 Linden Thomas Advisory Services LLC’s holdings in Costco Wholesale were worth $784,000 at the end of the most recent reporting period.

-Several other large investors also recently made changes to their positions in COST.
-Sanctuary Wealth Management L.L.C. bought a new stake in shares of Costco Wholesale during the fourth quarter worth $26,000.
+Other large investors also recently made changes to their positions in the company.
+Sanctuary Wealth Management L.L.C. bought a new position in Costco Wholesale in the fourth quarter valued at about $26,000.
 Impact Partnership Wealth LLC bought a new position in Costco Wholesale in the second quarter valued at about $37,000.
 Agur Provident & Training Funds Management Ltd. bought a new position in Costco Wholesale in the first quarter valued at about $42,000.
 25 LLC bought a new position in Costco Wholesale in the first quarter valued at about $44,000.
 Finally, Piscataqua Savings Bank boosted its holdings in Costco Wholesale by 30.1% in the first quarter.
 Piscataqua Savings Bank now owns 95 shares of the retailer’s stock valued at $47,000 after acquiring an additional 22 shares during the last quarter.
 Institutional investors own 66.31% of the company’s stock.

 Costco Wholesale Stock Performance